 AT FIRST GOVERNMENT HOUSE

-Since this decision great progress has been made to ensure the memorial will be ready for the bicentenary of Phillip’s death including meetings with Museum of Sydney architect Richard Johnson of Johnson Pilton Walker architects and the heritage stonemason who will fit and install the bust and plinth.
-SHFA has engaged conservators to complete detailed conservation work on the bust including cleaning, repainting the inscription and the application of a protective coating of microcrystalline wax to the bust and plaque.
+Since this decision great progress was made to ensure the memorial will be ready for the bicentenary of Phillip’s death including meetings with Museum of Sydney architect Richard Johnson of Johnson Pilton Walker architects and the heritage stonemason who fitted and installed the bust and plinth.
+SHFA engaged conservators to complete detailed conservation work on the bust including cleaning, repainting the inscription and the application of a protective coating of microcrystalline wax to the bust and plaque.
 The sandstone plinth was also cleaned, the lime mortar patched and the plinth inscription re-blacked.
-Sydney Living Museums filmed the conservation process and will conduct interviews to create a film about the reinstatement of the Memorial.
+Sydney Living Museums filmed the conservation process and conducted interviews to create a film about the reinstatement of the Memorial.

-The bust is currently being fitted with a new base that will allow it to sit on our forecourt without compromising the integrity of the membrane that sits beneath the pavers and protects the first Government House foundations that lie beneath.
-This extensive work, a new commemorative plaque and the reinstallation of the bust are being funded by an extremely generous gift of $25,000 from the Friends of The First Government House Site and the Kathleen Hooke Memorial Trust.
-Preparations for the bust to be transferred on long-term loan from SHFA to the Museum of Sydney are also currently being finalised.
+The bust was fitted with a new base that will allow it to sit on our forecourt without compromising the integrity of the membrane that sits beneath the pavers and protects the first Government House foundations that lie beneath.
+This extensive work, a new commemorative plaque and the reinstallation of the bust were funded by an extremely generous gift of $25,000 from the Friends of The First Government House Site and the Kathleen Hooke Memorial Trust.
+The bust was transferred on long-term loan from SHFA to the Museum of Sydney.

-In August 2014, Governor Phillip will have taken his place once more on the site of first Government House.
-He will sit to the left of the museum entry doors, in close proximity to the foundations of his house that lie beneath the forecourt and in conversation with the Edge of the Trees sculpture that flanks the right hand doors.
+In August 2014, Governor Phillip took his place once more on the site of first Government House.
+He sits to the left of the museum entry doors, in close proximity to the foundations of his house that lie beneath the forecourt, and in conversation with the Edge of the Trees sculpture that flanks the right hand doors.
 This iconic sculpture talks to the moment of first contact between the Gadigal people and the Europeans coming though the surf onto Eora land.
 The bust of Phillip will create new opportunities for the museum to explore this critical moment in time for the participants and how it continues to reverberate through the years to today.